HaimengBai/431slides/class_19/README.md

         - Many of you could do this task **right now** to get ahead of things a bit.
 Note that this is a **corrected** date.

 3. Upcoming non-project Deliverables
     - [Assignment 5](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-5.md) is now due at noon on Thursday **2017-11-09**.
-You should be able to do all questions but 2-4 already, and today's class should prepare you for 2-4.
+You should be able to do questions 1 and 5-10 already, and today's class should prepare you for questions 2-4.
     - Quiz 2 will be released on Thursday 2017-11-09 by 5 PM and is due on Monday **2017-11-13** at noon.
         - To help with your review, a brief [additional example on key Part A material](https://github.com/THOMASELOVE/431homework/tree/master/Extra_A) is available.
 [Answer Sketch here](https://github.com/THOMASELOVE/431homework/blob/master/Extra_A/extra_A.pdf).